puppetize/infrastructure/README.md

 -------------------

-There are other Vagrant boxes in the ```boxes``` directory, such as "devstack", which aren't part of the main infrastructure but are used for development.
+There are other Vagrant boxes in the ```boxes``` directory, such as "vagrant", which aren't part of the main infrastructure but are used for development.
 Each Vagrantfile normally contains the provisioning instructions or the name of the top-level Puppet class which defines its role.
 Take a look and modify them, or add boxes as you wish.